danielnuriyev/danielnuriyev.github.io/README.md

 Observer -> Awareness -> Choice -> Focus -> Observed

 Observer is who we are actually because all the rest is observed and therefore external to us.
+Observer is the soul, neshama (נשמה) in Hebrew.

 In this schema when the Observer observes, it is presented with the thought that the Observer is observing.
 Thought has dual purpose:
 - by observing this thought, the Observer is aware of itself in the physical world.